likexian/whois/cmd/whois/README.md

 Whois is a release tool for domain and ip whois information query.

+## Overview

+All of domain, IP include IPv4 and IPv6, ASN are supported.

 ## Download whois

 The latest version of whois can be downloaded using the links below.
 Please download the proper package for your operating system and architecture.